seequent/properties/docs/content/examples.rst

 ---------------------------

 :code:`Property` can be subclassed to create new property types.
-First, define the new class and give it some basic :code:`info_text`; this is a string that describes the property class.
+First, define the new class and give it some basic :code:`class_info`; this is a string that describes the property class.
 It is supplemental to the help doc provided on the property instance.
 Also, override :code:`validate` to ensure property values are coerced and validated correctly.